Bill-Gray/PDCursesMod/wingui/README.md

   WinGUI doesn't have the same limitations as the Win32 console flavor, but UTF-8 and non-UTF-8 versions are still available.
-If nothing else, this means that if you've built a Win32 console PDCurses DLL with any configuration,  you can build a matching WinGUI DLL and swap between console or GUI PDCurses just by swapping DLLs.
+If nothing else, this means that if you've built a Win32 console PDCursesMod DLL with any configuration,  you can build a matching WinGUI DLL and swap between console or GUI PDCursesMod just by swapping DLLs.

   You can also use the optional parameter "DLL=Y" with Visual C++, MinGW or Cygwin, to build the library as a DLL: